ebar23/Black-OwnedBiz_Final_Project/README.md

 ## **Project Goal**

 This project was intended to bring more awareness to the locations of Black-Owned Businesses in the Seattle area.
 While we still continue to live in a COVID present world where things are slowly but surely getting back to normal, businesses have been impacted greatly and are trying to stay afloat.
 Minority-owned businesses are no exception to this, and for this reason, I decided to dedicate my project to the African-American community here in Seattle to help them gain more clientele.

+Personally, as a minority myself and a family that does own their own business, I saw first hand the impacts that the pandemic had on POC.
+For this reason, it was with no hesitence that I decided to choose a project like this one because ultimately, those that benefit from it most are the ones that need it most.
+I didn't do this out of charity, but rather in solidarity with my BIPOC.
+I am a proud first-generation Latino and will always represent.

 ## **Main Functions Used in Code**